PostHog/posthog.com/contents/newsletter/how-to-get-job-startup.md

 ### Spend time on a short cover letter

 And we mean short.
 Five to ten sentences is fine.
 Don’t rewrite your resume.
-Keep it is simple, remember, the applicant tracking system will break all your formatting.
+Keep it is simple.

 Match the company’s tone – if the job ad is informal, don’t start your cover letter with ‘Dear Sir/Madam.’
 And never, ever, use ChatGPT.
 Not even to help you with a draft.
 We’ll know, it’s always obvious.